bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 The `moderateProfile()` function condenses down the moderation options to the following yes or no decisions:

-- `account.filter` Do not show the account in feeds.
+- `account.filter`: Do not show the account in feeds.
-- `account.blur` Put the account (in listings, when viewing) behind a warning cover.
+- `account.blur`: Put the account (in listings, when viewing) behind a warning cover.
-- `account.noOverride` Do not allow the account's blur cover to be lifted.
+- `account.noOverride`: Do not allow the account's blur cover to be lifted.
-- `account.alert` Add a warning to the account but do not cover it.
+- `account.alert`: Add a warning to the account but do not cover it.
-- `profile.blur` Put the profile details (handle, display name, bio) behind a warning cover.
+- `profile.blur`: Put the profile details (handle, display name, bio) behind a warning cover.
-- `profile.noOverride` Do not allow the profile's blur cover to be lifted.
+- `profile.noOverride`: Do not allow the profile's blur cover to be lifted.
-- `profile.alert` Add a warning to the profile but do not cover it.
+- `profile.alert`: Add a warning to the profile but do not cover it.
-- `avatar.blur` Put the avatar behind a cover.
+- `avatar.blur`: Put the avatar behind a cover.
-- `avatar.noOverride` Do not allow the avatars's blur cover to be lifted.
+- `avatar.noOverride`: Do not allow the avatars's blur cover to be lifted.
-- `avatar.alert` Put a warning icon on the avatar.
+- `avatar.alert`: Put a warning icon on the avatar.

 You can find a full matrix of scenarios in the [API package docs](https://github.com/bluesky-social/atproto/blob/main/packages/api/docs/moderation-behaviors/profiles.md).